tattle-made/shell-ui/README.md

 You will be able to preview components in the browser.
 Look at the terminal for URL (the port number changes every time you run storybook)

 stories for storybook are defined in src/views/stories

+# Styling & Customization

+Styles for various components are defined in src/views/styles/sass/ Here styles for specific component are defined in specific file for eg. style for breadcrumbs is defined in breadcrumb.scss All the custom variables are defined in themes.scss.
+After doing the changes in these file run `npm run sass` to compile the sass to css and reflect the changes in the ui.